InstitutoDOr/Loris/docker/README.md

     * Get credentials to do the first access using the command:

         _Note_: services need some time to be ready.
-If credentials are not available, run this command again after some seconds.
+If credentials are not yet available, run this command again after some seconds.

         ```bash
         docker-compose logs webapp